 It's all about zoom setting, f/stop, and distances.

 If the distance between the subject and the background is sufficient, you get adequate bokeh at f/5.0.

 With the 70-200 zoomed to 95mm, the bokeh is a little better than you'd get if you were shooting at a 70mm zoom setting.

-Here are the three ways to get more bokeh in your photos using the Canon EF 24-105mm lens - or any other lens for that matter.
+Here are the three ways to get more bokeh in your photos using the Canon EF 70-200mm lens - and any other lens for that matter.

 One of the biggest reasons Canon shooters love the 70-200 is for its maximum aperture of f/2.8.
 This gives you the ability to shoot in low-light situations as well as get faster shutter speeds for action photos.

 Portrait photographers love the beautiful bokeh you can get shooting wide open at f/2.8.
 It's great for photographs of individuals, but with group shots you need more depth of field to make sure everyone is in focus.